Exception Handling in C++

 Why Exception Handling?

-Following are main advantages of exception handling over traditional error handling.
+The following are the main advantages of exception handling over traditional error handling:

-2) Functions/Methods can handle any exceptions they choose: A function can throw many exceptions, but may choose to handle some of them.
-The other exceptions which are thrown, but not caught can be handled by caller.
-If the caller chooses not to catch them, then the exceptions are handled by caller of the caller.
+2) Functions/Methods can handle only the exceptions they choose: A function can throw many exceptions, but may choose to handle some of them.
+The other exceptions, which are thrown but not caught, can be handled by the caller.
+If the caller chooses not to catch them, then the exceptions are handled by the caller of the caller.

-3) Grouping of Error Types: In C++, both basic types and objects can be thrown as exception.
-We can create a hierarchy of exception objects, group exceptions in namespaces or classes, categorize them according to types.
+3) Grouping of Error Types: In C++, both basic types and objects can be thrown as exceptions.
+We can create a hierarchy of exception objects, group exceptions in namespaces or classes and categorize them according to their types.

 Exception Handling in C++

-1) Following is a simple example to show exception handling in C++.
-The output of program explains flow of execution of try/catch blocks.
+1) The following is a simple example to show exception handling in C++.
+The output of the program explains the flow of execution of try/catch blocks.